Rashik004/Beverage-Management/readme.md

 **Credentials:**

-The id and password of the admin goes below:
+The id and password of the admin goes below:</br>
 mail: rhasnat93@gmail.com</br>
 password: 123456